Nishapur: Form and function of Nishapur pottery

 "Although the decoration of pottery may only tell us a little about the people who used it, the form of a vessel is directly related to its function".
 The Pottery of Nishapur incorporated strong colored slips and bold patterns.
-Common decoration included geometric and vegetal patterns, calligraphy, figures and animals.
+Common decorations included geometric and vegetal patterns, calligraphy, figures, and animals.
 The ceramic pieces uncovered at Nishapur consisted mainly of vessels and utilitarian wares.
-Objects such as plates, bowls, bottles, jars, pitchers, coin banks and even a toy hen were found.
+Objects such as plates, bowls, bottles, jars, pitchers, coin banks, and even a toy hen were found.
 One decorative technique specifically utilized by Nishapur potters was the refined use of chattering, a rippled texture achieved when trimming a vessel on the wheel.
 The polychrome ware of Nishapur indicates the significant advances in glaze technology that were being discovered during the 10th century.
-It also indicates how an objects aesthetic became an important part of the piece as a whole.
+It also indicates how an object's aesthetic became an important part of the piece as a whole.

 A selection of these discoveries is shown in the gallery below:

 Anthem of Nishapur

-The special Anthem of Nishapur was unveiled for the first time on April 14, 2011; it has introduction and three parts, noted on three invasive and destructive in the history of Nishapur, delineated by frightening sounds of bells, along with sounds of percussion and wailing women represent the miseries caused by these attacks.
+The special Anthem of Nishapur was unveiled for the first time on April 14, 2011; it has an introduction and three parts, noted on three invasive and destructive events in the history of Nishapur, delineated by frightening sounds of bells, along with sounds of percussion and wailing women represent the miseries caused by these attacks.